-Learn how to crochet the moss stitch today with the free tutorial below!
-You may have seen it called the linen stitch, sand stitch, seed stitch and granite stitch, but they are all actually the same crochet stitch.
+Learn how to crochet the moss stitch today with the free moss stitch crochet tutorial below!
+This stitch has several names: linen stitch, sand stitch, seed stitch, woven stitch, and granite stitch.
+I learned it as the moss stitch, which also seems to be the most popular, but anywhere you see those stitch names used, just know that they are all actually the same.

 Learning how to crochet a moss stitch is easy to get the hang of because it uses only basic stitches; the single crochets and chain.
 If you can crochet these two stitches, then you can easily learn a moss stitch in crochet patterns and make a design such as the Jane Blanket.

 Learn more about these basic crochet stitches used to create a moss stitch below, which are single crochet stitches and chain stitches below.